Kids are always collecting things whether intentionally or not.

 For example: that acorn cup may be getting in the way on its own but as part of a collection entitled Circles in Natural Forms it takes on great significance.

-As content for the coming Smart Happy Project publications, I wanted to look a little at the discipline of ‘collecting’ .
+I wanted to look a little at the discipline of ‘collecting’ .
 To encourage the eyes to observe and seek out connections in objects so building a child’s own themed collection.

 Structure the collections.